 Have an idea of a cutting-edge product that would conquer the SaaS market?
 We understand your desire to immediately show it to the world, but the launch campaign is not the process to hurry up with.
-It usually takes long months to go through all the stages to arrange a successful product release.
-Since Eleken has collaborated with a number of successful Saas companies, we have prepared a checklist to have everything done in advance.
+It usually takes long months to go through all the stages to successfully launch a SaaS product.
+Since Eleken has collaborated with a number of successful SaaS companies, we have prepared a checklist to have everything done in advance.

 Find your competitive advantage

 Before launching your business, determine whether your idea is effective.
 The most obvious way to do that is to discuss it with as many potential customers as possible.
 Besides, you can test your idea for adequacy answering this list of questions:

 - Will people buy it?

 - Does your product have a market niche?

 - Who are your competitors and what are their advantages?